Chen-Abudi/event-hub/README.md

 ## 📣 Overview:

 - Intro
-- Tech Stack & Techniques
+- Tech Stack
+- Techniques
 - Additional Link

 ## 🔎 Intro:

-This is an events hub project based in React mainly focused on working with **React Query**.
+This is an events hub project based in React, mainly focused on working with **React Query**.

 ## 🧰 Tech Stack: